Name

 The current state of the process.
 See sg_process_state for permitted values.

-The structure returned by sg_get_process_count is of type sg_process_count.
+The structure returned by sg_get_process_count_of and sg_get_process_count_r is of type sg_process_count.

 typedef struct{